Peptides are like antioxidants. The more, the merrier.

 At least, that’s the new skincare trend.
 These past couple of years, more brands have been coming up with toners and serums that literally contain every peptide under the sun.

-Take Peter Thomas Roth Un-Wrinkle Turbo Line Toning Lotion, for example.
-With 15 different types of peptides, it’s a The Ordinary Buffet dupe on steroids.
+Take Peter Thomas Roth Un-Wrinkle Turbo Serum, for example.
+With 18 different types of peptides, it’s a The Ordinary “Buffet” dupe on steroids.

 Is it worth the splurge or are you better off with the cheaper version?
 Let’s find out: